The Green Renaissance: Urban Farming Metamorphosing Cityscapes

 Technology in Urban Farming

-Modern technology has fundamentally radically altered urban farming.
-From Wi-Fi-enabled irrigation systems to smartphone-controlled hydroponic setups, city dwellers are integrating farming with their video lives.
-These solutions make it smoother to grow crops in limited spaces, even inside apartments.
+Modern technology has fundamentally transformed urban farming.
+From Wi-Fi-enabled irrigation systems to smartphone-controlled hydroponic setups, city dwellers are integrating farming with their tech lives.
+These solutions make it easier to grow crops in limited spaces, even inside apartments.

 Pivotal technologies include: